At Lily Jackson Hair & Make Up our health philosophy is simple – less chemicals not more.

 At Lily Jackson Hair & Makeup in Darlinghurst, Sydney, we spend a considerable amount of time doing our own research in the area of “organic hair colour” which keeps us informed of innovations and allows us to remain independent of being influenced by any marketing claims.
 We also place a high degree of pressure for our suppliers to be honest and ethical in this area.

 We have used many different product ranges on the quest to finding colour that reduces the chemical load on clients and still delivers outstanding results.
 At this stage, the company that best meets our “less chemicals not more” philosophy is Wella Professionals.
 Wella Professionals Colour offers exceptional hair colour results minus the chemical cocktail, which is better for your hair and your health!

-Wella Professionals hair colour is free of a commonly used chemical in hair colour called Paraphenylenediamine (PPD) and Paratoluenediamine (PTD).
+Wella Professionals hair colour offer some specific lines of colour that are free of the most chemicals allergens in hair colour called Paraphenylenediamine (PPD) and Paratoluenediamine (PTD).

 PPD is aniline dye also known as a “coal tar dye” which is derived from petroleum and linked with quite a few illnesses, so it is definitely best avoided.
 Aniline is used to make a wide variety of products such as polyurethane foam, agricultural chemicals, synthetic dyes, antioxidants, stabilizers for the rubber industry, herbicides, varnishes and explosives.
 It was combined with other chemicals to create indigo and mauve coloured dyes in the past, and is still used in hair colour today.